A Li-Yau inequality for the 1-dimensional Willmore energy: A non-existence result for the total curvature

 In this section, we will prove \Cref{thm:infTotalCurv} and show why it implies that there is no non-trivial generalization of \eqref{eq:LYWillmore} involving the total curvature.

 \begin{proof}[{Proof of \Cref{thm:infTotalCurv}}] By Fenchel's theorem, cf. \Cref{thm:Fenchel}, we have $\CalK(\gamma)\geq 2\pi$ for all $\gamma\in C^{2}(\S^1;\R^2)$.
 Consequently

 To prove equality, we take some angle $\beta\in (0,\frac{\pi}{2})$.
-First, take a segment $S_\beta$ of a circle of radius 1 of length $2\pi-2\beta$ and place it symmetrically with respect to the $x_1$-axis.
+First, take an arc $S_\beta$ of a circle of radius 1 of length $2\pi-2\beta$ and place it symmetrically with respect to the $x_1$-axis.
 Extend the segment by the tangent lines at its endpoints.
 For $\beta\in (0,\frac{\pi}{2})$, they will intersect in a point on the $x_1$-axis.
 Reflecting everything with respect to that point gives a closed curve $\gamma$ which is not embedded, cf. \Cref{fig:1a}.

 By the glueing property in \Cref{rem:13}, we have $\gamma\in W^{2,2}(\S^1;\R^2)$.
 In order to compute $\CalK(\gamma)$ we first note that $\abs{\kappa}\equiv 1 $ on the left circle segment, whereas $\kappa\equiv 0$ on the straight line.
 Thus by symmetry